 Doren and Newel - Two of my favorite characters are the satyrs that Seth befriends, Doren, and Newel.
 They love all things technology and junk food, although Grandfather Sorenson strongly discourages these pastimes.
 Satyrs, as a whole, including Doren and Newel, are an unruly bunch.
 Satyrs are known for their obnoxious fun-loving ways, which contrast with the centaurs who have a superiority complex and take life very serious.

 I would love to give details of each character, but by doing so, I would reveal too much of the storyline.
 I can tell you that Seth and Kendra encounter many amazing friends, some that betray, some that are true to the end, and some that convert from good to bad or bad to good.
 Each character has a life story that you get little glimpses that make the world of Fablehaven seem like a place that truly exists.

 - Kendra likes to follow the rules while Seth likes to break them.
 How did their attitudes change throughout the book?

 - When Kendra and Seth first see the private property signs at Fablehaven, Seth finds the signs funny; Kendra finds them creepy.
 The last sign reads: certain death awaits.
 Would you agree with Kendra or Seth?
 Are the signs effective?
 Do they foretell the future of the book?

 - Brandon Mull used many mythological creatures, especially those from Greek mythology.
 Can you identify any of these?

-- How are Seth and Kendra changed by their experience at Fablehven?
+- How does their experience at Fablehven change Seth and Kendra?
 Do you feel you changed in any way by reading Fablehaven?

 - What is the most memorable way someone risked or gave their life in Fablehaven?
 Would you risk your life for anything?
 If so, what?